pfalcon/foreign-dlopen/README.md

 # ELF loader

 A small elf loader.
-It can load static and dynamic linked ELF EXEC and DYN (pie) binaries.
-The loader doesn't depend on libc and calls kernel services directly (z_syscall.c).
+It can load static and dynamically linked ELF EXEC and DYN (pie) binaries.
+The loader is PIE program that doesn't depend on libc and calls kernel services directly (z_syscall.c).

-If the loader needs to load dynamic linked ELF it places interpreter binary (usually ld.so) and requested binary into memory then calls the interpreter entry point.
+If the loader needs to load a dynamically linked ELF it places an interpreter (usually ld.so) and a requested binary into a memory and then calls the interpreter entry point.

 ## Build